Many residential neighbourhoods have through routes for cars, and have too much car traffic. Minor streets are

 This is a common concern, but traffic monitoring after similar schemes has shown that it does not happen.
 It takes a little while for drivers to get used to the new layout, but in the longer term it encourages people to change their travel habits and drive less for short journeys.
 In Waltham Forest and other places where low traffic neighbourhoods have been built, there has been a major reduction in traffic within the zone and no significant change on surrounding streets.

 Where could low traffic neighbourhoods be built in Harrow?

-TfL’s Strategic Cycling Analysis includes a map of London showing which areas have well-connected networks of minor roads.
-These could potentially be converted into low-traffic neighbourhoods.
+TfL’s Strategic Neighbourhood Analysis shows which areas have well-connected networks of minor roads and suffer from through traffic.
 The Harrow portion of the map is shown below: